ruzbahani/QAEAS/README.md

 ---

+## ⚠️ Disclaimer

-**Disclaimer**: This repository contains research code for academic purposes.
-The quantum circuits are simulated using classical hardware.
-Physical quantum hardware execution is not currently supported.
+This repository contains research code for academic and non-production purposes.
+The quantum circuits included here are **simulated on classical hardware**, and **physical quantum hardware execution is not currently supported**.

+You are viewing a **sanitized and ethically-restricted** version of this repository.
+All baseline attack implementations and the core adversarial system have been **intentionally weakened and partially obfuscated** to comply with responsible disclosure and to prevent misuse.
+The full-strength research code is **not publicly released** due to potential security implications and ethical considerations associated with advanced adversarial methods.